ARCHER2-HPC/archer2-docs/docs/other-software/casino.md

 how to set the number of cores sharing the System-V shared memory segments and how to pin MPI processes sequentially to cores.

-Finally, we provide an example CASINO job submission script that demonstrates all these options together.
+Finally, we provide a job submission script that demonstrates all these options together.

 ### Setting the MPI transport layer to UCX